-We examined the accompanying Form MS-965 With Adjustments for the Liquid Fuels Tax Fund of the Township of Shrewsbury, Lycoming County, for the period January 1, 2022 to December 31, 2022.
+We were engaged to examine the accompanying Form MS-965 With Adjustments for the Liquid Fuels Tax Fund of the Borough of Arona, Westmoreland County, for the period January 1, 2022 to December 31, 2022, which was required to be prepared in accordance with the information required by the Pennsylvania Department of Transportation and the criteria described in the Background section of this report and the Department of Transportation's Publication 9.
 The municipality's management is responsible for presenting the Form MS-965 in accordance with the criteria described in the Background section of this report and the Department of Transportation's Publication 9.
-Our responsibility is to express an opinion on the Form MS-965 With Adjustments based on our examination.
+Our responsibility is to express an opinion on the Form MS-965 With Adjustments based on conducting the examination in accordance with attestation standards established by the AICPA and Government Auditing Standards issued by the Comptroller General of the United States.